 About this unexpectedly, amazing fall dish:

 Tomatoes and butternut squash are not the typical combination.
 I usually turn to more fall-ish things to pair squash with, like brussels sprouts, hearty greens, parsnips, and apples.
 But in an attempt to use the whole, canned Muir Glen Organic tomatoes waiting patiently in my pantry, I wondered if they could work with the butternut sitting on my counter.
 So I went searching for some inspiration and turned to the vegetable master himself, Ottolenghi.
 I found this recipe of his, which sounded amazing, but also time and ingredient intensive.
-But I loved the idea of the idea of sweet roasted squash, slow roasted tomatoes (which would be the acidic component), and tangy, savory yogurt together.
+But I loved the idea of the idea of sweet, oven roasted butternut squash, tomatoes (which would be the acidic component), and tangy, savory yogurt together.

 I went with things I typically have on hand, and focused on the technique, to bring out the best in each part of the recipe.
 That meant roasting the squash and tomatoes on separate pans, at different temperatures, to ensure that the tomatoes wouldn’t burn at the higher heat that is key to caramelizing squash.
 Yet not slow roasting to the point that they became “sun-dried tomatoes”, losing all their juices.